hdehart/HIV_Workshop/README.md

 Think about some charactersitics that are shared among different types of fruits.
 All fruits are more similar to each other than they are to a vegetable, like an onion.
 Within fruits however, some are more closely related because of shared characteristics.
 For example, the orange and grapefruit are more similar to each other than either is to an apple, because they are citrus fruits.
 Peaches and cherries are more similar to each other than either is to the apple, because they only have a single pit.

-Let’s think about our HIV sequences the same way by creating a phylogenetic tree.
+Let’s think about our HIV sequences the same way by estimating a phylogenetic tree.

 1. Create a hypothesis.
 If some sequences are more similar to each other, what do you think the tree will look like?
 2. Go back to the alignment you created and create a phylogenetic tree out of the alignment you created.
 What do you think each of the parameters adjusts?
 Do you think adjusting these parameters will greatly affect your results?